Access4all/adg/pages/knowledge/screen-readers/mobile/reading-websites/README.md

 We advise you to activate your mobile screen reader only when reading and interacting with a web page.
 For anything else like entering an URL into the browser's address bar we advise you to deactivate it temporarily; as soon as the web page has loaded, start it again.

 - For VoiceOver/iOS, use the accessibility shortcut by tripple clicking the Home button (if you haven't done this yet, go back and read [VoiceOver/iOS configuration](/setup/screen-readers/voiceover-ios/)).
-- For Talkback, (???is there a shortcut meanwhile???).
+- For TalkBack, on recent Android versions, the shortcut is operated by pressing both volume keys for 3 seconds.
+Additional information about this feature can be found at the [TalkBack configuration page](/setup/screen-readers/talkback/))

 ## Reading through a document